L-Gante: BZRP Music Session and widespread success

 In early March 2021, producer Bizarrap announced L-Gante would be the next featured artist in his Music Sessions series.
 The release of the session was scheduled for 9 March, but in the early hours of that day, Valenzuela was detained in Rawson, San Juan Province under charges of causing public disturbances, and the release was delayed until Valenzuela could be cleared and released from custody.
 "L-Gante: Bzrp Music Sessions, Vol. 38" was released on Bizarrap's YouTube channel the following day, garnering over 3 million views in under 24 hours and trending at number 2.
 The collaboration topped the Billboard Hot 100, and remained at number 1 for seven consecutive weeks.
 On 30 March, L-Gante and La Joaqui released the single "Lassie".

 In April 2021, Valenzuela released a remix of "Pistola" featuring cumbia band Damas Gratis.
 In May, he released two further singles: "Visionario" and "Internacional Love 420", featuring reggae singer Fidel Nadal.
 The same month, L-Gante was named "Artist of the Month" by Billboard Argentina, starring in the cover of the magazine's digital and physical editions.

 In 2021, he collaborated with Dillom in his single "Tinty Nasty", and later featured in Dillom's debut album, Post Mortem.

 Style and influences

 Valenzuela has stated that he considers himself primarily a cumbia artist, with his particular style and brand being "Cumbia 420"; a mixture of cumbia and reggaeton, with marihuana playing a prominent role in the music's lyrics and themes.
 According to Valenzuela himself, his early incursions in music were motivated by his desire to make music in a style that was "more [Argentine]" and less influenced by foreign genres and trends.
 His music is also influenced by Latin trap.

 Personal life

 In 2022, Valenzuela became engaged to his girlfriend, Tamara Báez.
 In 2021, Valenzuela and Báez had a daughter, whom they named Jamaica.

+From 2024 to 2025, Valenzuela was in a relationship with Wanda Nara.